ChibiOS/ChibiOS/readme.txt

 - FIX: Fixed a small problem in the chcore.c template file.
 - NEW: Mailboxes (asynchronous messages) subsystem and test cases added.
-- NEW: Most APIs with a timeout specification now accept the constant TIME_ZERO (0) that triggers an immediate timeout when trying to enter a sleep state.
-Note that the previous constant TIME_INFINITE now has value -1 instead of zero.
+- NEW: Most APIs with a timeout specification now accept the constant TIME_IMMEDIATE (-1) that triggers an immediate timeout when trying to enter a sleep state.
 - NEW: Mode flexible debug configuration options, removed the old CH_USE_DEBUG and CH_USE_TRACE.
 Replaced with CH_DBG_ENABLE_CHECKS, SCH_DBG_ENABLE_ASSERTS, CH_DBG_ENABLE_TRACE  and CH_DBG_FILL_THREADS.